a4lg/ffuzzy/ffuzzy/src/_docs/internals/impl_notes.md

 generating an invariant itself is an unsafe operation, most code looks like safe Rust.

-To not to miss `unsafe` invariant uses, `invariant!` macro must be placed inside an `optionally_unsafe!` macro block (which is going to be an `unsafe` block or a regular block depending on the configuration).

 Invariants can suppress another type of runtime check (not just array bounds check): division by zero.